Hori75/blog/SoftEngProject/_posts/2022-02-28-user-persona-in-user-centered-design.markdown

 There are many sites that give user persona templates to be used either free or proprietary.
 But you should know what does a User Persona have in common.

+### User Centered Design and its Importance

+User Centered Design is a design process that focused on users.
+The process is done by understanding the context from user prespective and specify the problem and pain points in order to improve user experience on a product.
+That way, we could see many things often overlooked aspects regarding to usability (how it's easy to be useful) and accessibilty (how it's easy to use the application).

+There are 4 ways UCD pays off according to David Benyon:
+- Product usage increased and reduced customer service cost
+- Reducing human error on using the product
+- The user felt more respected when using the product
+- Recognize diversity of its users for sustainable businesses

 ### What is User Persona

 User Persona is a preview of a specific stereotype of a user.